brandur/sorg/content/fragments/sf-go-no-go.md

 So that's the dilemma.
 If it was just a matter of a temporary reduction in living quality, that might be one thing, but San Francisco doesn't seem to be setting itself up for long term success.

 The crowd of true believers will stay, but even they might become disillusioned by what they see in the coming years.
-In a purely objective sense, the decision for anyone with reasonable mobility seems to be unfortunately, relatively clear.
+In a purely objective sense, the decision for anyone with reasonable mobility seems to be, for better or worse, relatively clear.

 [1] Note that in San Francisco "affordable" housing doesn't mean affordable housing in the literal sense of the word.
 It refers to the BMR (below market rate) program where a fraction of a project's units are reserved to be sold at a reduced rate and only eligible to be purchased by buyers in specialized groups.
 Because demand for those units far outstrips the supply, opportunity to buy is distributed by lottery.